awsdocs/aws-iot-greengrass-v2-developer-guide/doc_source/create-components.md

    sudo tail -f /greengrass/v2/logs/com.example.HelloWorld.log
    ```

 1. In your original terminal session, run the following command to update the core device with your component\.
-Replace */greengrass/v2* with the path to the AWS IoT Greengrass root folder\.
+Replace */greengrass/v2* with the path to the AWS IoT Greengrass root folder, and replace *\~/greengrassv2* with the path to your local development folder\.

    ```
    sudo /greengrass/v2/bin/greengrass-cli deployment create \